kubernetes/community/contributors/design-proposals/api-machinery/server-get.md

-template | Implement client-side, bypass receiving table output and get raw objects watch | Request Table output via the watch endpoint export | Implement client-side, bypass receiving table output and get exported object wide | Server should indicate which columns are "additional" via a field on on the header column - client then shows those columns if it wants to color (proposed) | Rows which should be highlighted should have a semantic field on the row - e.g. `alert: [{type: Warning, message: "This pod has been deleted"}]`.
+template | Implement client-side, bypass receiving table output and get raw objects watch | Request Table output via the watch endpoint export | Implement client-side, bypass receiving table output and get exported object wide | Server should indicate which columns are "additional" via a field on the header column - client then shows those columns if it wants to color (proposed) | Rows which should be highlighted should have a semantic field on the row - e.g. `alert: [{type: Warning, message: "This pod has been deleted"}]`.
 Cells could be selected by adding an additional field `alert: [{type: Warning, ..., cells: [0, 1]}]`.